tathan08/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 Bookings must be scheduled for future dates and times.
-Past dates will be rejected with an error message.
+Past dates will be rejected with: "Booking date and time must be in the future.
+You cannot create bookings for past dates."
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 Dates must be valid calendar dates.
-Invalid dates like 2026-02-31 will be rejected.
-Always verify your date is correct before booking.
+Invalid dates like 2026-02-31 will be rejected with: "Invalid date/time format or value!
+Please use the format: YYYY-MM-DD HH:MM (e.g., 2024-12-25 14:30).
+The booking must be scheduled for a future date and time."
 </div>

 Examples: